Share this Article

 Neighborhood boundaries: Beach 141st Street to the east, Beach 126th Street to the west, Beach Channel Drive along Jamaica Bay to the north, and the beach and Atlantic Ocean to the south

-Belle Harbor's streets are lined with standalone and multi-family houses, some of which are available for rent, though rental stock is scarce.
-This three-bedroom, two-and-a-half bath house with a big backyard is $3,900, while this small, two bedroom, one bath is $1,900, though it’s closer to the beach.
+Belle Harbor's streets are lined with detached and multi-family houses, some of which are available for rent, though rental stock is scarce.
+This three-bedroom, two-bath house with a terrace is $2,350, while this renovated four-bedroom, three-bath house with a garage is asking $4,500.

 Transportation: The nearest subway station is Rockaway Park at Beach 116th Street, which is served by the A and S. There are a few MTA bus routes, and the NYC Ferry’s Rockaway route is on the bay side on Beach 108th Street, and gets you to Pier 11/Wall Street in just about an hour.